fl2ma/docs-csv-importer/docs/install/self_hosted.md

 composer -v
 ```

-If you have no sudo rights, you can simply [download composer](https://getcomposer.org/download/) with the instructions under the header "manual download".
+If you have no sudo rights, you can simply [download composer](https://getcomposer.org/download/).
 Use `php composer.phar` instead of `composer` in the instructions ahead.

 This concludes the server preparations.
-If you're having trouble with (parts of) this step, please check out the :ref:`Server FAQ <faqselfhosted>`.
+If you're having trouble with (parts of) this step, please check out [the FAQ](https://firefly-iii.gitbook.io/firefly-iii-csv-importer/errors-and-trouble-shooting/freq_questions) or open an issue [on GitHub](https://github.com/firefly-iii/firefly-iii).

 ## Installing Firefly III CSV importer

 ### Main command

 Browse to `/var/www` which is probably the directory where your web server is configured to find its files.
+This depends on your own server of course.

 Enter the following command.